 Calvinism and Arminianism: is either one Biblical?
 Can they both be Biblical?
 Should the differences between Arminian and Calvinistic theology really be of that great of concern as long as both teach that the Lord is sovereign and we are all sinners and the only way to the Lord is through Jesus Christ and the atoning sacrifice He made on the cross?

 You ask a very good question and (of course) who you ask will determine the sort of answer you receive.
-Yes; many Calvinists view Arminianism as "false doctrine" and are often very condescending in the way they discuss it.
+Yes; many Calvinists view Arminianism as “false doctrine” and are often very condescending in the way they discuss it.
+(Of course, Arminians are also quite capable of being condescending toward Calvinists too.)
 Personally, I think this is unfortunate.
 This is a very important discussion and the competing viewpoints definitely have something to learn from each other.

 Regarding your question, both perspectives view themselves as perfectly “biblical.”
 Adherents of either system will want to affirm that their view is most consistent with the teaching of Scripture.
 If they thought otherwise, they would change their view.